 “What’s wrong?”
 She inspected him for any signs of injury, but there weren’t any.

 Instead, he was staring far into the distance.
 There, a group of men surrounded one of the smaller huts.
-They formed four queues, two on each side, lined up with the rows of logs sticking out of the hut’s floor.
+They formed four queues, two on opposite sides, lined up with the logs sticking out of the hut’s floor.
 In one movement, they placed the respective log on their shoulders and heaved up the entire hut.

 Sano stood up so fast, his knives and whetstone fell to the ground.